brokad/tinycode/README.md

 If you find a bug and know how to fix it - feel free to go ahead and [open a PR][open-a-pr] for it!
 They will all be accepted.
 If you have a feature request, or encounter a problem while using `tinycode`, please [open an issue][open-an-issue] and let me know how to reproduce it.
-If you want to chat about something bigger you want to do, the easiest is to find me on Discord ([94a84d2e#7864][find-me-on-discord])!
+If you want to chat about something bigger you'd want to work on, the easiest is to connect with me on Discord [94a84d2e#7864][find-me-on-discord]!

 [open-a-pr]: https://github.com/brokad/tinycode/compare
 [open-an-issue]: https://github.com/brokad/tinycode/issues/new